HeardLibrary/digital-scholarship/pubs/omeka/index.md

 ## Allocate an Elastic IP address to the EC2

 An AWS Elastic IP address will keep your IP address stable.
 For example, if you have to recreate your EC2 instance, you can transfer the Elastic IP to it without disrupting other resources linked to that IP.
 An Elastic IP is free as long as it is associated with a running EC2 instance.
 Since you will be changing the IP address, you need to exit your SSH connection with the EC2.
-Enter `exit`` twice to exit the root user and close the SSH.
+Enter `exit` twice to exit the root user and close the SSH.

 1\.
 In the AWS console, go to EC2, Network & Security, Elastic IPs.
 Click the `Allocate Elastic IP address` button.

 2\.
-Select the `Network Border Group` for your EC2 instance, then click Allocate.
+Select the `Network Border Group` for your EC2 instance, then click `Allocate`.

 3\.
-From the Elastic IP addresses page, check the box by the address, then drop down Actions and select Associate Elastic IP address.
+From the Elastic IP addresses page, check the box by the address, then drop down Actions and select `Associate Elastic IP address`.

 4\.
 Click the Instance radio button.
 Click on Instance and select your running instance.

 5\.
 Click on the Associate button.
-At this point, the former public IP is replaced with the elastic IP (in this example, 54.243.224.52).
+At this point, the former public IP is replaced with the elastic IP (in this example, the IP address changes to 54.243.224.52).

 6\.
 Go to the EC2 console and click on your instance to find the new DNS address and IP address.
 Test that they work by loading the Apache Default Page: